 Hammer Candlestick Patterns: Demystifying The Potential Trend Reversal Pattern

-Candlesticks patterns are reliable formations to indicate price movement.
-Though originated in Japan, it is now used worldwide by traders as a technical trading tool that helps them visualise price opening, closing, high, and low of a day in long candle-shaped patterns with upper and lower shadows.
-Hammer candlestick belongs to the same legion, is a price pattern candlestick.
+Candlestick patterns are reliable formations to indicate price movement.
+Though it originated in Japan, it is now used worldwide by traders as a technical trading tool that helps them visualise the price opening, closing, high, and low of a day in long candle-shaped patterns with upper and lower shadows.
+Hammer candlestick belongs to the same legion, and is a price pattern candlestick.

-Hammer candlestick appears in a downtrend suggesting bullish reversal.
-It has a short real-body and a long downward wick, thus resembling a hammer.
-It’s a green candle, unlike other red candles which formed before it.
-The closing price lies higher than the opening price, and the long shadow indicates presence of seller early in the market.
-But eventually, the market rejects the low price, and bull force pushes the price up.
+A hammer candlestick appears during a downtrend and points to a possible bullish reversal.
+It has a short real body and a long lower wick, making it look like a hammer.
+It’s a green candle, standing out from the red candles before it.
+The closing price is higher than the opening price, and the long shadow shows sellers were active early in the session.
+However, buyers pushed the price up by the close, showing strength.

 Key Takeaways

-- Hammer is a price candlestick indicates a potential trend reversal
+- Hammer is a price candlestick that indicates a potential trend reversal

 - It forms around downtrend